oobecomau/desktop.gov.au/docs/security/system-security-plan.md

 #### Applicability to CloudSystem

-Not applicable to the CloudSystem as the detection of cyber security incidents is the responsibility of the Agency.
+Not applicable to the CloudSystem as the detection of cyber security incidents is the responsibility of the organisation.

 #### CloudSystem compliance approach

-The CloudSystem implements technical controls and processes to assist the Agency with detecting cyber security incidents related to the system.
+The CloudSystem implements technical controls and processes to assist the organisation with detecting cyber security incidents related to the system.

 #### Security controls provided by the CloudSystem